gateway-fm/rpc-docs/apis/starkex/trading/getbalance.md

 ---
 description: This is used to retrieve the total and active balances of a user per token.
 Active balance is the balance that is currently available.
-Total balance (specified as balance) is the sum of all the balances including those locked for trading.---
+Total balance (specified as balance) is the sum of all the balances including those locked for trading.
 ---
 # Balances